macarr/readyApiTemplater/README.md

 <h1>READYAPI SETUP</h1>

 Create a new Test Suite and Test Case named "Test Utilities" (or your choice of alternative).
 This will be where your standalone test tools are located.
+These are not meant to be run as a complete test suite/case.
+Instead, you should run scripts individually as you require them.

 <h3>SETUP STEP</h3>